• Skip to main content

 Are Avocado Pits Edible?

-People can't resist finding alternative uses for avocado and peach pits.
+People can't resist looking for alternative uses for avocado and peach pits.

 What is it about fruit pits?
 Science Update listeners called and emailed about them frequently over the years with two opposite questions: Will they kill me? and Will they make me live longer?